 Floating-point systems have more than one rounding mode.
 Round to the nearest even number is the default for almost all implementations.
 Repeatedly rounding iterative calculations towards zero or away from zero can result in a loss of precision, and can cause unexpected outcome.

-Floating-point min and max can return an arbitrary sign when both parameters are zero (and of different sign).
+Some floating-point functions can return an arbitrary sign when the result is exactly zero.
 Tests that use the sign of a number rather than its relationship to zero can return unexpected results.

+See also Goldberg [10].

 Applicable language characteristics